 "Subjectively, you can find something to love about any soundtrack, and music especially falls into that category of being something that anyone can love if they try hard enough, but certain creative decisions in the past have had more than a few holes in them.
 And some of those holes hurt to listen to, so I don't feel bad about hating it."

 While for the most part, Aquaman (2018) was one of 2018's most anticipated blockbusters, Pitbull and Rhea's official song for it, "Ocean to Ocean", was not one of the most anticipated parts about it, putting it mildly.
-The song is a major disaster that attempts to sample Toto's iconic song "Africa" and does so in a way that's extremely haphazard - the beat and Pitbull's rapping sound as if they're two independent songs of each other altogether, and Rhea's guest spot, which shows her oversinging the chorus of "Africa" to painful degree only helps to make the experience even more painful.
+The song is a major disaster that interpolates Toto's iconic song "Africa"note Which was undergoing a period of Memetic Mutation at the time in an extremely haphazard way: the beat and Pitbull's rapping sound as if they're two independent songs of each other altogether, and Rhea's guest spot, where she oversings the chorus of "Africa", only helps to make the experience even more painful.
 Within a day of its release it got tons of slamming from critics and people online, rivaling "YouTube Rewind 2018" as one of the most disliked videos on the site not even 24 hours after its release.
+In the context of the movie itself, the song is used as Arthur and Mera arrive in Africa (the Sahara desert, to be exact).
+Adam Johnston pointed out in his review that using the original song would have worked just fine.

 The "score" to the So Bad, It's Good slasher flick Don't Go in the Woods was evidently supposed to sound creepy and atonal, but the composer seemingly had no idea how to mix it properly.
 The results sound like a bunch of random electronic noises horribly mushed together, and it gets quite grating really quickly.
 Considering that the same composer also did the infamously awkward (albeit catchy) Captain Novolin soundtrack, this is not at all surprising.
 The sole bright spot may as well be the credits song, with its goofy lyrics sung to the tune of "The Teddy Bear's Picnic".